bruinquants/intro-to-algotrading-workshop/README.md

 You'll need to generate your API keys, which tells the server that we're allowed to use it.
 Place the key and the secret key in their respective places in the ```config.py``` file.

+You will probably find it easier to use conda for package management.

+Once that is set up, run ```pip install -r requirements.txt``` from the terminal in your conda environment to install all the packages.

 ### API interface

 The ```setup_requests.py``` file provides the basic interface to interact with our API.
 We can get the information